ParasJmail/React/3Adding_interactivity/Responding_To_Events/respond/README.md

     Note

         Make sure that you use the appropriate HTML tags for your event handlers.
 For example, to handle clicks, use <button onClick={handleClick}> instead of <div onClick={handleClick}>.
 Using a real browser <button> enables built-in browser behaviors like keyboard navigation.
 If you don’t like the default browser styling of a button and want to make it look more like a link or a different UI element, you can achieve it with CSS.

+Event propagation

+    Event handlers will also catch events from any children your component might have.
+We say that an event “bubbles” or “propagates” up the tree: it starts with where the event happened, and then goes up the tree.

+    This <div> contains two buttons.
+Both the <div> and each button have their own onClick handlers.
+Which handlers do you think will fire when you click a button? : Evnt.js

+    If you click on either button, its onClick will run first, followed by the parent <div>’s onClick.
+So two messages will appear.
+If you click the toolbar itself, only the parent <div>’s onClick will run.

+    Pitfall

+    All events propagate in React except onScroll, which only works on the JSX tag you attach it to.

+Stopping propagation

+    Event handlers receive an event object as their only argument.
+By convention, it’s usually called e, which stands for “event”.
+You can use this object to read information about the event.

+    That event object also lets you stop the propagation.
+If you want to prevent an event from reaching parent components, you need to call e.stopPropagation() like this Button component does: stoppropagation.js

+    When you click on a button:

+        1. React calls the onClick handler passed to <button>.
+        2. That handler, defined in Button, does the following:
+            * Calls e.stopPropagation(), preventing the event from bubbling further.
+            * Calls the onClick function, which is a prop passed from the Toolbar component.
+        3. That function, defined in the Toolbar component, displays the    button’s own alert.
+        4. Since the propagation was stopped, the parent <div>’s onClick handler does not run.

+    As a result of e.stopPropagation(), clicking on the buttons now only shows a single alert (from the <button>) rather than the two of them (from the <button> and the parent toolbar <div>).
+Clicking a button is not the same thing as clicking the surrounding toolbar, so stopping the propagation makes sense for this UI.